kinow/kinoshita.eti.br/_posts/2017-06-03-securely-using-passwords-with-r.md

 ---
-title: "Securely using passwords with R"
+date: 2017-06-03 20:21:39 +1300
-author: kinow
+layout: post
 tags:
 - r
 - programming
 - security
-time: '20:21:39'
+title: Securely using passwords with R
 ---

 It is quite common to have code that needs to interact with another system, database, or third party application, and need to use some sort of credentials to securely communicate.